Sammo Hung: 1980s

 In 1983, the collaboration between the triumvirate of Hung, Jackie Chan, and Yuen Biao began with Chan's Project A. Hung, Chan and Yuen were known as the 'Three Dragons' and their alliance lasted for 5 years.
 Although Yuen continued to appear in the films of Hung and Chan, the final film to date starring all three was 1988's Dragons Forever.

 Hung was also responsible for the Lucky Stars comedy film series in the 1980s.
 He directed and co-starred in the original trilogy, Winners and Sinners (1983), My Lucky Stars (1985) and Twinkle, Twinkle Lucky Stars (1985).
 These first three films featured Chan and Biao in supporting roles.
 Hung also produced and played a supporting role in the fourth film, Lucky Stars Go Places (1986), and made a cameo appearance in the sixth and final film, How to Meet the Lucky Stars (1996).

-During the 1980s, Hung was instrumental in the creating the jiangshi genre—a "jiangshi" being hopping re-animated corpses - a Chinese equivalent to Western vampires.
-Two landmark films, Encounters of the Spooky Kind (1980) and The Dead and the Deadly (1983) featured jiangshi who move in standing jumps towards their victims, as well as Taoist priests with the ability to quell these vampires (and at times, each other) through magical spells and charms.
+During the 1980s, Hung was instrumental in popularizing the jiangshi genre.
+Jiangshi are reanimated corpses which can only move by hopping due to the onset of rigor mortis, a Chinese equivalent to Western vampires.
+Two landmark films, Encounters of the Spooky Kind (1980) and The Dead and the Deadly (1983), featured jiangshi who move by hopping towards their victims, as well as Taoist priests with the ability to control these vampires (and at times, each other) through magical spells and charms.
 Hung's jiangshi films would pave the way for films such as the popular Mr. Vampire (1985), which he also produced, and its sequels.
 He revitalised the subgenre of female-led martial art films, producing cop films such as Yes, Madam a.k.a.
 Police Assassins (1985), which introduced stars Michelle Yeoh and Cynthia Rothrock.